Skip to main content

 Aromatase Inhibitors (AIs) Anastrozole

 As the protocol successfully increases testosterone levels, some of that testosterone will naturally be converted into estradiol (a potent form of estrogen) through a process called aromatization.
-While men require a certain amount of estrogen for health, excessive levels can re-establish the loop that suppresses the HPG axis, counteracting the effects of the SERMs.
+While men require a certain amount of estrogen for health, excessive levels can re-establish the negative feedback loop that suppresses the HPG axis, counteracting the effects of the SERMs.
 This is where AIs come in.

 • Anastrozole ∞ This medication directly inhibits the aromatase enzyme, reducing the conversion of testosterone to estrogen.
 By keeping estradiol levels in a healthy, moderate range, Anastrozole ensures that the “go” signal from the hypothalamus and pituitary remains strong and uninterrupted.
 Its role is one of balance, preventing the newly produced testosterone from inadvertently shutting down its own production line.
 Careful monitoring is essential, as suppressing estrogen too much can have its own negative consequences on libido, bone health, and mood.